Polylactic acid: Physical properties

 PLA polymers range from amorphous glassy polymer to semi-crystalline and highly crystalline polymer with a glass transition 60–65 °C, a melting temperature 130-180 °C, and a Young's modulus 2.7–16 GPa.
 Heat-resistant PLA can withstand temperatures of 110 °C. The basic mechanical properties of PLA are between those of polystyrene and PET.
 The melting temperature of PLLA can be increased by 40–50 °C and its heat deflection temperature can be increased from approximately 60 °C to up to 190 °C by physically blending the polymer with PDLA (poly-D-lactide).
 PDLA and PLLA form a highly regular stereocomplex with increased crystallinity.
 The temperature stability is maximised when a 1:1 blend is used, but even at lower concentrations of 3–10% of PDLA, there is still a substantial improvement.
 In the latter case, PDLA acts as a nucleating agent, thereby increasing the crystallization rate.
 Biodegradation of PDLA is slower than for PLA due to the higher crystallinity of PDLA.
 The flexural modulus of PLA is higher than polystyrene and PLA has good heat sealability.

-Several technologies such as annealing, adding nucleating agents, forming composites with fibers or nano-particles, chain extending and introducing crosslink structures have been used to enhance the mechanical properties of PLA polymers.
-Polylactic acid can be processed like most thermoplastics into fiber (for example, using conventional melt spinning processes) and film.
-PLA has similar mechanical properties to PETE polymer, but has a significantly lower maximum continuous use temperature.
+Although PLA performs mechanically similar to PET for properties of tensile strength and elastic modulus, the material is very brittle and results in less than 10% elongation at break.
+Furthermore, this limits PLA's use in applications that require some level of plastic deformation at high stress levels.
+An effort to increase the elongation at break for PLA has been underway, especially to bolster PLA's presence as a commodity plastic and improve the bioplastics landscape.
+For example, PLLA biocomposites have been of interest to improve these mechanical properties.
+By mixing PLLA with poly (3-hydroxy butyrate) (PHB), cellulose nano crystal (CNC) and a plasticizer (TBC), a drastic improvement of mechanical properties were shown.
+Using polarized optical microscopy (POM), the PLLA biocomposites had smaller spherulites compared to pure PLLA, indicating improved nucleation density and also contributing to an increase of elongation at break from 6% in pure PLLA to 140-190% in the biocomposites.
+Biocomposites such as these are of great interest for food packaging because of their improved strength and biodegradability.